0xj4an/ReFi-DAO-Website/content/resources-hub/documents/community-garden.md

 - **Early-Stage Focus:** Proposals must be created by (or on behalf of) a newly formed or recently launched ReFi Local Node
 - **Clear Activity Plan:** Each request should specify which activities or events the funds will support (e.g., hosting events, workshops, or community building)
-- **Regenerative Alignment:** Efforts must align with [ReFi DAO's Community Covenant](https://www.notion.so/199bf304370a80babdb1cc3e0a6670ce?pvs=21) and mission of advancing ecological, social, and economic well-being through ReFi principles
+- **Regenerative Alignment:** Efforts must align with [[community-covenant|ReFi DAO's Community Covenant]] and mission of advancing ecological, social, and economic well-being through ReFi principles
 - **Maximum Funding Request:** Up to **500 USDGLO** (16.7% of the pool) per proposal
 - **Disputes:** Proposals that fail to demonstrate an authentic ReFi or community-building component may be disputed and rejected by the Tribunal